 Now this is true anytime you’re getting serviced pretty much on anything.

-You’ve got to be able to replicate the issue for the technician and that will help them troubleshoot and diagnose what’s going on.
+You must be able to replicate the issue for the technician, which will help them troubleshoot and diagnose what’s going on.

 Now in an RV if we take it in and we can’t replicate the issue or we say something like well it happens at 2:00 in the morning after the fridge has been on for seven hours but the motor hasn’t been running for four hours.

-Once the technicians supposed to do with that.
+Once the technicians are supposed to do with that.